Back Arrow Back to Articles

 Stamp Duty Land Tax (SDLT) is a crucial tax for anyone investing in UK property.
 As a property investor, understanding investment property stamp duty is essential as it directly impacts your profitability.
 This tax applies to investment property stamp duty in England and Northern Ireland, payable on properties valued above a certain threshold.
 Keeping stamp duty on investment property in mind is vital when planning your investment strategy.

-This guide will explain what Stamp Duty Land Tax is, detail the current investment property stamp duty rates, and clarify when you are legally required to pay it, including the significant changes coming in April 2025.
+This guide will explain what Stamp Duty Land Tax is, detail the current investment property stamp duty rates, and clarify when you are legally required to pay it.

 The amount of investment stamp duty you’ll pay depends on the property price and your investor status.
 It’s crucial to use an investment property stamp duty calculator to accurately forecast costs.